thesecretlab/snippet-expander/README.md

 Multiple snippets can have the same name; they will be combined at build time in the order that they appear in the file.

+Include snippets, but none of their child snippets:

+// snip: isolating <snippet name>

 ## Example

 In your text file: